ovh/docs/pages/cloud/ovhcloud-connect/occ-layer3/guide.en-gb.md

 VRRP allows router redundancy on OVHcloud devices.

 * Each EndPoint/DC supports only one VRRP instance,
-* The VRRP VRID value is provided by OVHcloud.
+* The VRRP VRID value is provided by OVHcloud,
-* By default, VRRP is master on ‘A’ device
+* By default, VRRP is master on ‘A’ device,
-* Static routes can be configured
+* Static routes can be configured.

-### BGP Configuration
+### BGP configuration

 BGP is mandatory in POP/EntryPoint and optional in DC/EndPoint.
 Enabling BGP in DC/EndPoint disables VRRP configuration.